mapzen/terrarium/README.md

 Because I’m composing the elevation images for each tile, we have way more control and curation of the data.
 This will allow us to increase the resolution and precision of the tile as we zoom in.
 But we still have another issue to resolve: Right now the elevation information is passed as a grayscale value, but the elevation range has to be hardcoded (look for ```ZMIN``` and ```ZMAX``` in the above code).
 If we are going to build tiles for the whole world we need a consistent way to pass this information rather than as a 1 bit value.

-Checking with [Kevin](https://twitter.com/kevinkreiser) who is in charge of Mapzen’s elevation service, the elevation data have a precision of 2 bits.
+Checking with [Kevin](https://twitter.com/kevinkreiser) who is in charge of Mapzen’s elevation service, the elevation data have a precision of 2 bytes.
 A quick check on [wikipedia](https://en.wikipedia.org/wiki/Elevation) reveals the highest and lowest points on earth.

 ![](imgs/03-EarthHypso.png)